 Every experienced Network Engineer and System Administrator will agree with the fact that firewalls are an essential part of every network.
-They provide essential security from the outside world and hacking predators which are patiently waiting to exploit every possible mistake you can make when you are implementing your network.
+The Juniper SRX Firewall is no exception because it provides essential security from the outside world and hacking predators.
+These dangers are patiently waiting to exploit every possible mistake you can make when you are implementing your network.

 The standardized definition of firewalls, which use various rules to protect your network and control the traffic both coming in or going out of the firewall, has changed over recent years.
 Lately, firewalls have been produced to offer a lot more than just policing.
 They have been given new and more complex capabilities.
 One of the most important to note is their ability to look deeper into the packets traversing through them and being able to gather all that information and implement it in a way that would be the most beneficial for the network they are protecting.
 This deep packet inspection is the main feature with Juniper’s SRX Series Gateways and even though Juniper haven’t invented it, they worked on finding the most suitable way to solve problems their customers face.
 They used various methods to achieve this and worked from the ground up on the complicated new SRX platform which made them influential among the biggest enterprises in the world.